Jump to the content of the page

 Tensile test on tubes with a smaller outer diameter

-Tubes with a outside diameter significantly smaller than 100 mm can be clamped at the ends using specimen grips.
+Tubes with an outside diameter significantly smaller than 100 mm can be clamped at the ends with specimen grips.
 The end of the tube is compressed and clamped in the same manner as a flat specimen.

 For larger tube diameters, the tube is reinforced on the inside with a plug .
 This prevents pre-damage due to crushing the tube when it is clamped by the specimen grips.
 The plug is cone-shaped so that it can be removed again after the tensile test.